CFR started with a dumpster rental business and a quest to find recycling avenues for everything placed in them

 Carbon Fiber Recycling’s first commercial plant was built in Tazewell Tennessee.
 After 18 months of construction and commissioning, and some challenging scaling issues, the commercial system came to life almost 10 years after our first experiments.

 First thoughts on pyrolytic processing technologies to create oil as world market prices become unstable.

 Two pilot reactors built in Connecticut for initial pyrolytic experiments, producing positive results.

 Carbon Fiber Recycling is created in Tennessee.
 Engineering work for best mechanical process begins.

 First carbon fiber produced from the new facility in limited quantities.
 Commercial processing begins.

 CFR’s patented technology recycles carbon fiber with near-zero emissions

-What is most exciting is that we have solved both the environmental harm that carbon fiber waste creates and the poor economics that recycled fiber historically has been plagued with.
+What is most exciting is that we have solved both the environmental harm that carbon fiber landfill creates and the poor economics that recycled fiber has historically been plagued with.

-We offer manufacturers of carbon fiber products the first of its kind, environmentally friendly alternative for their waste and end-of-life products.
+We offer manufacturers of carbon fiber products the first of its kind, environmentally friendly alternative for excess and end of life materials.